 - It is important to be polite and cooperative.
 Avoid arguing with the officer.
 Save any objections or arguments for court.
 Ultimately a judge will decide if the ticket is valid.

-- Call your LegalShield provider law firm and speak with an attorney as soon as you receive a ticket.
 LegalShield provider law firms frequently assist members who receive traffic citations.
 Calling right away will help ensure an attorney is available for your court date and has time to prepare your case.
+Become a member today.